Flood Insurance in Massachusetts

 September 18, 2018

 Hundreds of Massachusetts homeowners and business owners experience floods each year.
-Many live on the Cape, along the North or South Shores.
-Even still, experts say that proximity to the ocean shouldn’t necessarily determine who buys flood insurance.
-According to FEMA, nearly 25% of flood-insurance claims originate from low-to-moderate risk areas.
+Many live along the shore, but experts say that proximity to the ocean shouldn’t necessarily determine who buys flood insurance.
 Why?

 Because floods can happen anywhere.

-Whether you live along the coast or somewhere in inland Massachusetts, here’s what you need to know about flood insurance:
+According to FEMA, nearly 25% of flood-insurance claims originate from low-to-moderate risk areas.
+So, whether you live along the coast or somewhere inland, here’s what you need to know about flood insurance in Massachusetts:

 Does Massachusetts home insurance cover flood damage?